 Proposing College: Yarra Theological UnionShow when this unit is running

 Show a clear understanding of some major theories exploring loss, grief and bereavement experience.

-articulate an understanding of the experience of loss and grief, in all its complexity, in a variety of life situations.
+Illustrate a clear understanding of loss and grief experience in a range of life situations.

-Unit approved for the University of Divinity by John Capper on 1 Nov, 2015
+Unit approved for the University of Divinity by Maggie Kappelhoff on 23 Sep, 2020